 AI and a shift from a product to a customer-centric marketing approach

-This is particularly apt for those B2B financial tech companies grappling with one of the great conundrums of modern industry: how do we shift advertising focus from our product line to our customer?
+This is particularly apt for those B2B fintech companies grappling with one of the great conundrums of modern industry: how do we shift advertising focus from our product line to our customer?
 Moreover, how do we offer our customers the personalized service they crave without relying on a one-size fits all product catalog?

 The solution comes in part with the help of AI and machine learning.
 Fintech marketers can and are using this tech to tailor services to their customer needs in real time.
 Specifically, many banks and credit unions are using AI software solutions to monitor customer interactions, be it via social media, website visits, blog views, email marketing, etc.